 Other cells in our eyes, called rod cells, help us see in dim light.
 But because rod cells only have a single light-sensitive pigment, at night we see in shades of grey.

 Geckos, on the other hand, have excellent colour vision at night - a useful advantage for a nocturnal hunter.
 Their eyes have evolved to be up to 350 times more sensitive to colour at night than ours.

 Although the eyes of garden snails can't focus or see colour, they would just about be able to make out this other snail moving past, or a predator approaching.

 The snail's ability to discern different intensities of light helps it navigate towards dark places.

 Adult giant clams are completely stationary, having attached themselves to rocks or coral.
 They observe the world through several hundred tiny pinhole eyes along the edge of their soft bodies.

 Pinhole eyes are the shape of a deep cup and have a narrow opening, but no lens.
 They are just one of an enormous variety of eyes owned by molluscs - animals such as slugs, snails, oysters and octopuses - which demonstrate different steps in eye evolution.

 Although giant clams are sensitive to three different colours of light, they are unable to combine the information - instead, they see colourful but undefined images.
 However, their eyes are able to detect nearby movement, so that the clams can take action either by squirting a jet of water to startle a potential predator or by closing their shell.

-Excellent vision from eight pairs of eyes helps these spiders hunt.
+Excellent vision from four pairs of eyes helps these spiders hunt.
 When they spot potential prey, they pounce.

 Their biggest pair of eyes face forward and give the spider high-resolution vision.
 The other, smaller eyes are used for peripheral vision and detecting motion.